szymonszl/inoue/README.md

 When you run Inoue, the program connects to TETR.IO, downloads the replays you want, and saves them.
 This includes both singleplayer (40L, Blitz) as well as multiplayer (Tetra League) games.
-As long as you run Inoue at least once every 10 games, all your replays with be backed up!
+As long as you run Inoue at least once a week, all your replays with be backed up!

 ## Features